Dudley Township, Clearwater County, Minnesota

 Dudley Township was named for Frank E. Dudley, a county commissioner.

 History

 Voters met and signed a petition in 1899 asking that Township 148, Range 36 be organized as a township under the laws of the state of Minnesota.
-The laws were followed to the Beltrami County Board's satisfaction and it was ordered that the first election be held Friday, May 19, 1899 at the home of William McCrehin and further ordered that the township be named Dudley.
+The laws were followed to the Beltrami County Board's satisfaction and it was ordered that the first election be held on Friday, May 19, 1899, at the home of William McCrehin and further ordered that the township be named Dudley.

 Geography

 According to the United States Census Bureau, the township has a total area of 31.3 sqmi, of which 29.6 sqmi is land and 1.7 sqmi (5.30%) is water.